sunflowerit/sfit-timer/README.md

 ### SFIT TIMER

-SFIT Timer is a cross-plaform browser extension app used to log work hours and automatically write them to **Odoo Timesheets**.
+SFIT Timer is a cross-platform browser extension app used to log work hours and automatically write them to **Odoo Timesheets**.

-It connects to an odoo instance e.g *SFIT odoo instance* and displays issue list from the list.
-One can start timer based on the issue, set start and end time of the issue and when stop button is clicked, a new timesheet line record is added to the session instance.
+It connects to an odoo instance e.g *SFIT odoo instance* and displays issue/task list from an existing project.
+One can start timer based on the issue, pause and end time of the issue thus recording a new billable timesheet line record in the timesheets.

 Features:

-* Start issue timer.
-* Edit issue time.
+* Support for both issue/task list from projects.
-* Stop issue timer.
+* Start/Pause/Stop issue/task timer.
 * Create odoo timesheet line record linked to analytic account.
-* Change issue state - eg. start or finish issue.
-* Support tasks instead of issues
-* Show own issues or all issues
-* Add a Remote host
+* Add and configure a Remote host.
+* Remove existing remotes.
+* Switch from existing Remotes.
+* Show an individuals issues/tasks or all.

 Usage
 =============